How social media’s business model helped the New Zealand massacre go viral

 But AI researchers have said that view doesn’t factor in the vast number of ways in which automated systems fail to come even close to human ability, including in understanding context and common sense.
 Today’s algorithms excel at certain tasks but are what AI engineers call frustratingly “brittle,” with even small changes to their tasks or training data quickly leading them to collapse.

-Stephen Merity, a machine-learning researcher in San Francisco, said the tech companies don’t want to use more drastic measures, such as tougher restrictions on who can upload or bigger investments in content-moderation teams, because of how they could alter their sites’ usability or business model.
-“They don’t want to do that, so they make these wild promises.”
+Stephen Merity, a machine-learning researcher in San Francisco, said tech companies do not want to use more drastic measures, such as tougher restrictions on who can upload or bigger investments in content-moderation teams, because of how they could alter their sites’ usability or business model.
+“They don’t want to do that, so they make these wild promises,” he said.